NewsUKArchive/fructose/README.md

 You wil need to tailor each of these scripts to match your expected platform.
 ### Create the pretest hooks

-If you need further information you can refer to `packages/e2eTests` for an example project setup.
+Again for further information you can refer to `packages/e2eTests` for an example project setup.

 Add the following to your package.json: